 Have you ever stayed in a hanok?

-Here, we explore our favorite hanoks that have been re-imagined for the modern-day.
+Here, we explore our favorite hanoks that have been re-imagined for modern times.
 Let’s take a look at the stunning transformation of these homes.

 An Art Historian’s Home

-Inside, the home features pitched ceilings made with exposed wooden beams connecting the indoors with the outdoors.
+Inside, the home features pitched ceilings made with exposed wooden beams.
+These beams connect the indoors with the outdoors.
 We love the blend of the white walls and light wooden shades that add an air of zen around the space.
-Though the furniture pieces consist of sleek edges and clean finishes, they remain close to the floor and retain neutral colors consistent with the overall look of the home.
-You can see more of the home here.
+The furniture pieces consist of sleek edges and clean finishes.
+However, they remain close to the floor and retain neutral colors consistent with the overall look of the home.

 A Fresh New Start

-Located in the heart of the city, this hanok was renovated to serve as both residence and home office for the owners.
-Having done an amazing job in preserving the traditional structure of the house, the designers aimed to create a space that centered on the functionality of the home.
+This hanok is located in the heart of the city.
+It was renovated to serve as both residence and home office for the owners.
+The designers did an amazing job in preserving the traditional structure of the house.
+At the same time, the designers aimed to create a space that centered on the functionality of the home.

 The use of glass screens and dark toned dining room chairs give the home a more contemporary feel.
-Notice the use of traditional spoons as wall decor behind the modern dining set creating a fusion of past and present.
+Notice the use of traditional spoons as wall decor behind the modern dining space, creating a fusion of past and present.
 Bookcases have also been built-in to allow for more storage space in the room.
-Here, the room retains traditional elements such as windows and doors.
-Find out more about the home here.
+The room retains traditional elements such as windows and doors.

 Cherry Blossom House

-Surrounded by cherry blossom trees that bloom on the month of April, this modern home was designed with the spirit of traditional hanoks in mind.
-Wanting to get away from the hustle of the city, a retired businessman sought the help of TRU Architects to create a spacious home that allowed for plenty of interaction with the outdoors.
-The home is faithful to the slanted roofs of traditional hanoks, as well as the open patio for easy afternoons.
+Wanting to get away from the hustle of the city, a retired businessman sought the help of TRU Architects.
+Together, they aspired to create a spacious home that allowed for plenty of interaction with the outdoors.
+The resulting modern home is surrounded by cherry blossom trees that bloom every April.
+It was designed with the spirit of traditional hanoks in mind; indeed, the home is faithful to the slanted roofs of traditional hanoks, as well as the open patio for easy afternoons.

 Stylish Hanok with Vibrant Interiors